BjRo/bjro.github.io/_posts/2018-10-21-what-made-us-interested-in-graphql.md

 Talking about change, I think there's a field of tension if you're attempting to re-use a public API for your mobile applications (or the other way around) like we did.
 Good public APIs are like a promise of stability.
 They change very infrequently.
 You can rely on them and build solid, long living integrations on them.
 And judging from my experience, it takes significant time to design them that way.

 On the other end of the spectrum are your own mobile applications where you (or at least the company) more often than not want to iterate fast, get features out as fast as you can and learn based on actual usage.
 These two things were always at odds at the time.
-Often the desired change some of our product teams wanted to make wasn't easily possible without breaking exising consumers of the public API, or introducing some kind of versioning which we tried not to do at the time (since we just had come out with the v1 of the API).
+Often the desired change some of our product teams wanted to make wasn't easily possible without breaking existing consumers of the public API, or introducing some kind of versioning which we tried not to do at the time (since we just had come out with the v1 of the API).

 > Side joke: Guess what the version number of the public API is in 2018?